cjcodes/cjcodes.com/content/manager-docs/feedback.md

 This is where feedback that you disagree with from your manager can actually be an incredibly useful tool.
 It helps to level-set between you and your manager on where they apply scrutiny and where you can rise to meet it.

 #### 2. Ask "how can I prove you wrong?"
-Next, you want to move the conversation to action that holds both parties accountable.
+Next, you want to move the conversation to action in a way that holds both parties accountable.
 By agreeing on actions you can take to improve on the behavior in the feedback, you are doing a few things:

 1. Furthering your understanding of your manager's feedback by determining what would and wouldn't address it
-1. Giving your manager a specific heuristic to evaluate your performance by.
+1. Giving your manager a specific heuristic to evaluate your performance by
-1. Giving you an informal "contract" that you can hold your manager to in case they come back with the same feedback next time.
+1. Giving you an informal "contract" that you can hold your manager to in case they come back with the same feedback next time

 Critically, the last one prevents you from receiving the same feedback twice.
 I've had managers that come back with the dreaded "yeah, but" when revisiting previous feedback.
 In other words, I did what I thought would address the feedback, but it wasn't enough and they came up with something else to give me feedback about.
 If I had an agreement with my manager on how I could prove them wrong, I would have been able to call their bullshit and use our agreement to support my position that I'm doing everything that was asked of me.